frequently asked questions

 When is the race entry payable?

-£300 deposit is payable upon registration.
+A £300 deposit is payable upon registration.
 This is non-refundable.
-However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to another race as mentioned above.
+However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to another race (provided two months notice is given) as mentioned above.

-Ultra X 125 race fees are fully non-refundable however, provided competitors inform organizers at least two months prior to the race the balance can be carried across to another Ultra X event of their choice.
+Ultra X 125 race fees are fully non-refundable.
+However, provided competitors inform organisers at least two months prior to the race, the balance can be carried across to another Ultra X event of their choice.